100 million stimulus checks start arriving today. Here's how to track yours.

 "It's material improvement, but it indicates over one-third of consumers are continuing to feel some sort of financial impact," Wise told CBS MoneyWatch.
 "That's a big deal."

-JPMorgan Chase on Wednesday said it has posted all the payments it has received from the IRS so far.
-But some Wells Fargo customers complained on social media that they were having difficulties logging into their online accounts, adding to their frustration about accessing their funds.
+JPMorgan Chase on Wednesday said it had posted all the payments it has received from the IRS so far.
+But some Wells Fargo customers complained on social media that they experienced difficulties logging into their online accounts, adding to their frustration about accessing their funds.

-In a statement, Wells Fargo said it is working on the problems.
-"We apologize to our customers who may be experiencing issues with our online banking this morning due to high volumes," a spokesman said in an email.
+On Wednesday morning, Wells Fargo said it was working on the problem, which it later said it fixed by mid-afternoon.
+"We apologize to our customers who may be experiencing issues with our online banking this morning due to high volumes," a spokesman said in an email on Wednesday.
 "This does not affect stimulus payments with March 17 effective date which were credited to accounts today."

 Here's what you need to know about the timing of the checks.